News

 The weather in the spring is a major contributor to the fuel load.
 A wet spring will mean that more vegetation can grow and thus increase the fuel load (as long as it dries out eventually).
 A wet spring will also mean that existing dead wood will stay moist longer.

-We have seen a wet spring and early summer for many areas across the Western US this year (2023) due in part to the record-setting snow pack for some areas.
-The above-average snowfall this past winter caused above-average snow melt, and therefore more water availability.
+In 2023, for example, a wet spring and early summer for many areas across the Western US (2023) was due in part to the record-setting snow pack for some areas.
+The above-average snowfall in 2023 caused above-average snow melt, and therefore more water availability, leading to more new vegetation growth.

 Connecting this to Wildfires